 By minor roads from Pentyrch.

-Turn right onto the narrow road that runs along the base of the hill, and park in the lay-by.
-This road is subject to subsidence, and is sometimes inaccessible from Gwaelod-y-Garth.
+Turn right onto the narrow road that runs along the base of the hill, and park in the lay-by at the east end (just before the road starts to go downhill again).
+It is often easier to approach from the west (Pen-y-garn end) – and not the very steep narrow approach via Gwaelod-y-Garth.
+This road is subject to subsidence, and is sometimes completely inaccessible from Gwaelod-y-Garth too.
 Carry up the SE side of the hill (quite steep).

 Take-offs on Garth Hill offers spectacular views over Cardiff, the Severn Estuary and across to the North Somerset coastline.

 There are two take-off areas, Southeast and East.
 Access to both is by foot only, a long hard carry up.
 Beware of rotor behind the East take-off.
 If the wind is off the hill, expect turbulence from the South-East side in particular.

 Looking back at Garth hill.
 The South side is most prominent in this photo.
 Photo courtesy of Tom Petith.